Eldon Clifton Oesterreich

 Eldon was preceded in death by his wife Charmaine, his parents, and his brother Delbert.
-He is survived by his daughters Martha Dittman (Mike Rothchild), Mary (Greg) Horn; grandchildren Brandy Modin (Kayvon Jaberian), Steven Horn (Michelle Samborski), Crystal (Joshua) Jones, David Horn (Hailey Blaylock); great grand-children Quinn Richert, Ava Modin, Camilla Price, Harper and Hudson Jones.
-Eldon liked to tell stories from his time in the Navy.
-He was always willing to help anyone needing help.
-Throughout the years, he remained in contact. with several persons he had served with in Hawaii.
-Eldon was delighted to be in contact with their families.
+He is survived by his daughters Martha Dittman (Mike Rothchild), Mary (Greg) Horn; grandchildren Brandy Modin (Kayvon Jaberian), Steven Horn (Michelle Samborski), Crystal (Joshua) Jones, David Horn (Hailey Blaylock); great grand children Quinn Richert, Ava Modin, Camilla Price, Harper and Hudson Jones.

 (0) entries